peter0083/coding_practice/README.md

-# coding_practice
+# Counselling Point Aggregator
-coding puzzles

-This repo contains drafts for coding puzzles.
+This repo contains drafts for a patient counselling aggregator model.